olulesi/sei-project-3/README.md

 * The user can see the space description with the tags it related to.
 * Toggle over to the map view and the photo of the space in case the user wanted to see where it is located.
-* User can like, comment or view the creators profile if logged in
+* User can like, comment or view the creators profile if logged in.
-* Similar Places feature that shows a carousel of similar spaces beneath
+* Similar Places feature that shows a carousel of similar spaces beneath.

 #### Profile Page or User Profile: